christerso/greenbone-case-study/README.md

 - `make build` - Build the application
 - `make run` - Build and run the application

+### NOTES:

-As a side note.
-As this is a job test, I am including .env file in the repository.
-Just so you can run the code without any issues.
+As this is a job test, I am including .env file in the repository, to make it easy to run the code without any issues.
 Normally, this would be excluded from the repository by the .gitignore file.

+I am using basic Golang db calls here, but in production I would prefer GORM or pgx for database operations.